Autism

 Most researchers agree that changes in diagnosis and awareness account for a large portion of the increase.
 At the same time, scientists continue to study genetic, developmental, and environmental factors that may contribute to individual cases.
 The picture is multifactorial and remains genuinely uncertain in parts.

 Genetics is the clearest factor.
 Between 50% and 90% of autism heritability is estimated to be genetic, based on twin and family studies.
-Many parents discover their own autism after a child is diagnosed, which is consistent with the genetic picture.
-Specific genes involved in brain development and synaptic function have been identified as associated with autism, though no single gene causes it.
+Many parents discover their own autism after a child is diagnosed, consistent with the genetic picture.
+Specific genes involved in brain development and synaptic function have been associated with autism, though no single gene causes it.

 Key numbers: